-The word “nazirite” itself comes from the Hebrew word, nazir, meaning, “set apart as sacred, dedicated, vowed.”
+The word “nazirite” comes from the Hebrew word, nazir, meaning, “set apart as sacred, dedicated, vowed.”
 Even from the womb, then, John was dedicated to the service of the Lord.

 This vow of the nazirite was given by the Lord through Moses: